 For women, previous genital infections like Chlamydia, major pelvic or abdominal surgery, diagnosis of PID or endometriosis or a family history of premature menopause, endometriosis or fibroids could significantly reduce your likelihood to conceive or shorten your reproductive window.
 Egg (oocyte) freezing could offer the possibility to preserve fertility in circumstances where a risk of ovarian failure exists.
 You should consider an early assessment and a reproductive plan.

-During a Reproductive Planning visit I will help you understand how fertility works and discuss with you potential issues that need attention, based on your personal history.
+During a Reproductive Planning Consultation, I will help you understand how fertility works and discuss with you potential issues that need attention, based on your personal history.
 In preparation, you should set aside time to think about important questions like:

 - Could there be something in my past and present that reduces my chances to conceive?